reeynier/reeynier.github.io/_posts/2020-11-26-palindrome-linked-list.md

 similar: [ Linked List ]
 featured: false
 hidden: false
-excerpt: Given a singly linked list, determine if it's a palindrome.
+excerpt: LeetCode 234.
+Given a singly linked list, determine if it's a palindrome.
 ---

 <br />

 ## Description

+LeetCode Problem 234.
 Given a singly linked list, determine if it is a palindrome.

 Example: